-Power P.I.O.N.E.E.R.® is a powerful new situational awareness tool that provides real time, automated alerts when emergency power or HVAC is threatened in a facility equipped with P.I.O.N.E.E.R.’s advanced, remote monitoring technology.
+Power P.I.O.N.E.E.R.® is a powerful situational awareness tool developed by P4P that provides real time, automated alerts when emergency power is threatened in a facility equipped with P.I.O.N.E.E.R.’s advanced, remote monitoring technology.
 P.I.O.N.E.E.R stands for Power Information Needed to Expedite Emergency Response.

 In addition to its automated alerts, P.I.O.N.E.E.R provides a secure, cyber-protected online dashboard where authorized users can view detailed information about unfolding mechanical threats, low fuel levels or dangerously rising temperatures in patient care areas.
 The highly detailed information available on the dashboard can help facility personnel and service providers diagnose mechanical problems remotely that may not be readily apparent based on a visual inspection of failing equipment.
 Real time Dashboard updates from response personnel keep officials in the chain of command apprised of response efforts and help inform resource deployment decision making.